01/01/2025

 Boots can be a pain to store in a closet—they seem to topple over at the slightest touch.
 If you're designing a closet from scratch, keep this in mind while drawing up custom shelving and built-in cubbies.
 A special bottom shelf is the perfect height for boots in this fun and organized closet designed by Andrew Howard.

-Designed by Frank DeBiasi, this closet is simple yet polished and tasteful.
+Designed by Frank DeBiasi, this closet organization idea is simple yet polished and tasteful.
 The custom woodwork matches organizers, trays, and boxes for smaller items.
 Gold rods are stacked to double the storage capacity too.

-Place pairs of shoes on your shelves heel to toe, as seen in this luxe New York City closet designed by Bunny Williams and .
+Place pairs of shoes on your shelves heel to toe, as seen in this luxe New York City closet organization idea designed by Bunny Williams and .
 It'll help you fit more pairs in each row.

 Can't design a closet from scratch?
 Repurpose an old piece of furniture instead.
 Designer Annie Brahler enlisted a carpenter to "stretch" an old armoire to accommodate her shoe collection.
 The center island was cobbled together from multiple cabinets, new custom marble toppers, and pink paint.